 You will stand by his very grave!
 And it’s not all downhill after this, because you shall visit the haunts of no less than Benjamin Franklin, and you’ll see the favorite building in Paris of Thomas Jefferson.
 You will visit places where the peace treaty with England, and the friendship, trade and alliance treaty with France were signed.
 And that’s just for starters.

-To start your American Revolution in Paris tour, you’ll meet Jean-Manuel at the cemetery where Lafayette is buried.
+You’ll meet your historian expert at the cemetery where Lafayette is buried.
 Picpus district is far from the most monument-rich areas of Paris, which is exactly why you have to make the most of the opportunity to see it.
 Hidden within a garden, looked after by a nun congregation, this cemetery seems not to have changed since 1834 when Lafayette left this world.

 Down the Champs-Elysées, you will be shown a commemorative plaque locating Thomas Jefferson’s residence and you leave your car Place de la Concorde.
 There, the Hotel de Coislin saw Franco-American friendship being made official.
 From there you’ll walk towards the Seine’s left bank and other important locations.

 Such as Hotel d’York.
 Here, North America’s history experienced a capital turning point in 1783.
-Jean-Manuel will lead you then to Café Procope, where it’s absolutely appropriate to end the tour, speaking about the American Revolution opens the gate to the French one.
+Your welcomer will lead you then to Café Procope, where it’s absolutely appropriate to end the tour, speaking about the American Revolution opens the gate to the French one.